 Wrap the wreath form with yarn

 I used red yarn to wrap my wreath, but you can use blue, white, or a combo of those!
 That would be fun!
 Wrap your yarn around something small (I use an Amazon remote) to make it easier to pass through the middle of the wreath.
 Trying to pass the entire yarn skein through the middle is hard, and it slows the process down so much.
 Glue a piece of the yarn on the back of the wreath, then begin wrapping it around and around the wreath.
 Continue until you get back to where you started and your entire wreath is covered.
-If you need further instructions, see this post.
-It has a little bit longer description.

 Wrap the wreath with the scarf